-Many requirements concerning Health and Safety definciencies have already been implemented.
+At the two main suppliers many requirements concerning Health and Safety deficiencies have already been implemented.
 Other deficiencies necessitated workshops for management and workers in order to generate an understanding for the relevant issues of social labour standards.
 These workshops were organised by Triaz together with the Fair Wear Foundation.
 The better the understanding the better the remediation.
+Together with one main supplier in Turkey Triaz is investigating root cause analysis on overtime, and is implementing improvements in the order process.
+This supports the supplier in a better planning and utilization of its capacity.
+An audit was conducted at both newly added subcontractors in 2017 and remediation is in process.